The Best Bath Towels for Sensitive Skin (2026)

 - Smooth, lint-free microfiber that is gentle on skin

-- Dries very fast and packs down to a small bundle
+- Dries fast and packs down to a small bundle

 - Lightweight, with a snap loop for hanging